hoverboard88/hoverboard/wp-content/plugins/ga-google-analytics/readme.txt

 * Sleek plugin Settings page with toggling panels
 * Option to disable tracking of admin-level users
 * Option to enable page tracking in the Admin Area
+* Works with or without Gutenberg Block Editor
 * Easy to customize the tracking code
 * More features available in the [Pro version](https://plugin-planet.com/ga-google-analytics-pro/)